void-linux/void-packages/Manual.md

 architecture of the build machine, the architecture of the target machine must be used.
 Typically the `makedepends` will be the only one of the three types of `depends` to include `-devel` packages, and typically only `-devel` packages.

+Then there are those things that are required for a package to run its testsuite `dejagnu` or libraries it must link to when building test binaries like `cmocka`.
+These are `checkdepends` and they are installed like they are part of `makedepends`. the difference is that they are only installed when `XBPS_CHECK_PKGS` is defined.

 The final variable, `depends`, is for those things the package needs at runtime and without which is unusable, and that xbps can't auto-detect.